 Added to the fries with chili, you get a dish that's creamy, salty, and meaty—everything you want for Sunday night football, though any night can be brought to a new tasty level with chili cheese fries.
 Just remember that you're going to need a fork and about a thousand napkins to make your way through the tray.

-Watch Now: Easy Chili Cheese Fries Recipe
+Click Play to See This Easy Chili Cheese Fries Recipe Come Together

 - 1 (24-ounce) bag frozen french fries

 - 2 pounds ground beef

 - 3 garlic cloves

 - 1 tablespoon ground cumin